What Jobs Will Be Stronger Post-Covid?

 - IT careers– software developers, database administrators, computer systems analysts, etc. This one is fairly obvious: companies that go online will need new programs and support.
 It helps that many in these fields already work remotely, or work for companies who adapted easily to remote work.

 - Cybersecurity.
-Although this can fall in the general category of IT, it has been specially highlighted as a potential area of growth.
+Although this can fall in the general category of IT, it has been especially highlighted as a potential area of growth.
 Companies going online will be particularly concerned about securing their, their customer’s, data.

-- Platforms for distributed workforce.
+- Platforms for a distributed workforce.
 Guess who’s hiring right now — Asana and Zoom!
 Although there was already a plethora of competition in this category, can expect to see an even greater boom in these platforms, and also for those who specialize in using them.
 Which leads us to…

 - Project managers.
 Distributed workforces come with their own unique issues.
 Project managers who have experience with the various platforms and who are accustomed to dealing with teams working from home will have a distinct advantage post-Covid.